-Republican Jacqueline DiCicco unseated incumbent councilman and Vice Mayor Bill Gavin in a landslide, 301-114, in the Republican primary.
+Republican Jacqueline DiCicco unseated current councilman and Vice Mayor Bill Gavin in a landslide, 301-114, in the Republican primary for Ward 6.
 With no other candidates in the race, DiCicco will be unchallenged in the general election on June 8.

-The Democratic primary for Ward 4 is undecided with a 91-90 margin and up to three affidavit ballots still to be counted.
+The Democratic primary for Ward 4 Columbus council seat is undecided with a 91-90 margin and up to three affidavit ballots still to be counted.

 Former Ward 4 Councilman Marty Turner leads Pat Fisher Douglas by just one vote.
 Per state law, the Registrar’s Office must wait five days after the election to consider any mail-in ballots that come in, in addition to the three affidavits, meaning the race will not be decided for at least five days.

 The winner of the Ward 4 primary will face independent incumbent Pierre Beard Sr. in the general election.

 In Ward 1, Democratic incumbent Ethel Taylor Stewart beat challenger Tommy Jackson 193-79.
 Stewart will face another independent challenger, Kallie Phillips, in the general election.